-- develop and improve access to good quality housing; - create prosperity for all and access to opportunities; - support the most vulnerable people in the district; - provide a healthy and safe environment; - reduce health inequalities, promote healthy lifestyles, support learning and community organisations. - 20.
+- Generate enough income to continue to provide services for the district - Develop and deliver an improved Property Investment Strategy to maximise income from our assets and support the Commercial Strategy - Progress our Customer Service Strategy that provides a range of contact channels for customers and sets out corporate expectations of how they should be treated - Produce an Organisational Development Strategy to support the Council in delivering its priorities and objectives. - 19.
 Underpinning these overarching priorities are a series of measurable (SMART) objectives so that every member of staff and our community can feel fully engaged in the process.
 The Council is also the lead authority for the Local Strategic Partnership, which is made up of key stakeholders from Herts Valleys NHS Clinical Commissioning Group, Hertfordshire Police Constabulary, Police and Crime Commissioner, Hertfordshire County Council, Parish Councils, Thrive Homes, Watford Community Housing Trust, West Herts College, Department of Work and Pensions (Job Centre), Voluntary and Business Sectors.